Climate Policy Support

 WMO provides a wide range of scientific and technical inputs to the 1992 United Nations Framework Convention on Climate Change (UNFCCC), the chief global forum for international collaboration and climate action.
-At the annual Session of the Conference of Parties (COP) to the Convention, WMO submits reports including on the State of the Global Climate and the Greenhouse Gas Bulletin.
+As part of this work, WMO submits reports including on the State of the Global Climate and the Greenhouse Gas Bulletin for the Conference of Parties (COP), the Convention’s supreme decision-making body.
 By promoting and coordinating many of the observing systems and research networks that underpin climate science, WMO highlights the need for governments to address climate change.

 How WMO helps the UNFCCC